tangly-team/tangly-os/src/site/website/content/community/_index.md

 Please contact the company for support agreements and training workshops.

 What you pay will also contribute to the maintenance and future development of tangly open source components.
+All contributions will be licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 </div>
 {{% /blocks/section %}}